|Score & analyse behaviours live or from video||The Observer XT|

 |Track movement and location of animals within an arena||EthoVision XT|

-A novel system for automated quantitative gait analysis in rodents.
+A complete system for automated quantitative gait analysis in rodents.
 Objectively and rapidly measure a range of gait and individual paw parameters.

 Real-time waveform and spectrogram